Can you be forced into a care home?

 You live in a rented home and need care

-If you own a property, nobody can force you to leave or sell it (unless you are ordered to by a court because of debt, crime or divorce).
+If you own a property, nobody can force you to leave or sell it (unless a court orders you to because of debt, crime or divorce).

 However, there is currently no law that enables people to stay in rented homes and refuse care.
 The Equality and Human Rights Commission is pushing for a new Public Sector Inclusion Objective that will give older and disabled people the right to live both independently and as part of a community.
 This, they propose, will help to tackle cases of people feeling isolated or not in control of their own care.

-David Isaac, chair of the EHRC, says: “We need a rethink on how we treat disabled people, including people with mental health conditions, and older people in this country.
+David Isaac, chair of the EHRC, says: “We need a rethink on how we treat disabled people.
+That includes people with mental health conditions, and older people in this country.
 We hope that our call for action will result in a wider conversation.
-This right goes to the very essence of the sort of country we want to be – where everyone has the support needed to live their daily life.
+This right goes to the very essence of the sort of country we want to be.
+One where everyone has the support needed to live their daily life.

 “The evidence shows that the rights of disabled and older people to live in their communities are at risk.
-Disabled people often feel like second-class citizens, and many are sadly faced with little choice but to move into institutions.
+Disabled people often feel like second-class citizens.
+Many sadly face little choice but to move into institutions.
 They are often left feeling ostracised.
 We need a transformative solution that reaffirms our commitment to ensuring that everyone can live as part of their community where no one is forced out of the place they call home.

 “We are confident that our solution will protect the right of many more people to live in their communities and we would welcome a national conversation to take our proposal forward.”